 Are you able to design or do you need help in turning that idea into something viable that a pattern cutter and machinist will understand?

-Once you’re happy with the finished products, source a factory to do your first sample.
-They will be able to give you a fair production price if they make your initial samples.
+Once you’re happy with the finished products, source a factory to produce your first sample.
+They will be able to give you a fair production price, if they make your initial samples.

 Related reading: How to Make a Handbag if Your Background isn’t in Fashion